-On November 27, 2015, the Company made a payment of \$100,000 to Austrianova pursuant to the Cannabis Licensing Agreement.
+On February 17, 2016, the Company made a payment of \$100,000 to Austrianova pursuant to the Cannabis Licensing Agreement.
+The Company is obligated to make additional payments of \$200,000 to Austrianova under the Cannabis License Agreement by June 30, 2016.

-From November 1, 2015 to December 3, 2015, the Company issued 3,383,079 shares of common stock under the S-3 Registration Statement.
-The issuance of the shares resulted in gross proceeds to the Company of approximately \$301,000.
+From February 1, 2016 to February 22, 2016, the Company issued 719,400 shares of common stock under its Form S-3 Registration Statement, as amended.
+The issuance of the shares resulted in gross proceeds to the Company of approximately \$45,000.

 Item 2.
-Management's Discuss and Analysis of Financial Conditions and Results of Operations.
+Management's Discussion and Analysis of Financial Conditions and Results of Operations.